fangfufu/Physical-Mute-Button/README.md

 ## How does it work
 This sketch configures M5Stack Atom Matrix into a Bluetooth Keyboard.
-After you pair it with your computer, pressing the Atom Matrix's button sends ``Ctrl + Shift + M`` to your computer, which is the keyboard shortcut for mute on Microsoft Team.
-You can configure your Zoom to share the same mute keyboard shortcut as Microsoft Team.
+After you pair it with your computer, pressing the Atom Matrix's button sends ``Ctrl + Shift + M`` to your computer, which is the keyboard shortcut for mute on Microsoft Teams.
+You can configure your Zoom to share the same mute keyboard shortcut as Microsoft Teams.
 (This is what I did)

-**Please note that the LED status of the button is NOT automatically synchronised with the Zoom or Microsoft Team.** This means that if you change the mute settings without using the button, the LED of the button will not change automatically.
+**Please note that the LED status of the button is NOT automatically synchronised with the Zoom or Microsoft Teams.** This means that if you change the mute settings without using the button, the LED of the button will not change automatically.

 ## How to set it up